Reactive silicon dioxide

 Figure: Average charge per atom of the silicon (a) and oxygen (b) atoms during equilibration, as given by the v_qSi and v_qO variables.

-One can see that the charges of the atoms are strongly fluctuating at the beginning of the simulation.
+Additionally, the average charge of the atoms is strongly fluctuating at the beginning of the simulation.
 This early fluctuation correlates with a rapid volume change of the box, during which the inter-atomic distances are expected to quickly change.

 volume of the system with reaxff and LAMMPS